nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 |--------------|-------------------|
 | Send to Peer | Receive from Peer |

-Peer init messages are used to initiate a 'P', 'F' or 'D' connection to a peer.
+Peer init messages are used to initiate a 'P', 'F' or 'D' connection (TCP) to a peer.
 In Nicotine+, these messages are defined in slskmessages.py.

 ### Peer Init Message Format